afshinrahimi/wikiumls/README.md

 Download [here](https://drive.google.com/file/d/1W6ACUp5X4c4M0ER12CHGAUDW4m_aTfrB/view?usp=sharing).

+convert wiki page id (e.g. 17524) into a wikipedia title using https://en.wikipedia.org/w/api.php?action=query&prop=info&pageids=17524&inprop=url for one record.
+For batch conversion, use a Wikipedia dump.

 Training, dev, and test data containing cuialias1, cuialias2, ....  \t wikialias1, wikialias2, .... \t label (0 or 1)
 that can be used to train and evaluate an alignment model.